Subject lines for sales emails should pack a wallop.

 - Are you ready for XYZ 4.0?

-Pique the reader’s curiosity
+Pique the reader’s interest with a tease

 Ask a question

 You don’t always have to give away the whole email in the subject line.
 Instead, pose a question that implies the nature of the content within.

 A good question compels the reader to learn the answer and close their curiosity gap.
 Questions also sound more like the start of an actual human conversation rather than a computer-generated pitch.